Average-case Speedup for Product Formulas: Random -local Hamiltonians

-The first inequality is Theorem~\ref{thm:Gaussian_matrix}, and $\indicator(\vec{g}\sim \vec{u}+2\vec{v})$ indicates the occurrences of each term in $\vec{g}$, and enforces the commutation constraint, i.e., it returns zero if some $\CL$ commute through all term on its right.
-This scalar sum~\eqref{eq:for_numerics_random_H} can be numerically evaluated to get explicit gate counts.
+This scalar sum~\eqref{eq:for_numerics_random_H} can be numerically evaluated to get explicit gate counts for the particular systems.
 To get analytic estimates, we proceed with the combinatorics.
-First, throw in extra terms to complete the exponential
+First, as in~\eqref{eq:g-order_LLL}, throw in extra terms to count the symmetrized sum $\vec{\gamma}$ instead of the product-formula-dependent $\vec{g}$